smallmummy/vcblog/_posts/2023-02-17-Tradmark-Good-Services-Classification-CNN.md

 only showing top 20 rows
 ```

-after we output them from Pyspark to a csv file, which could be as a staging file, we could go to the next stage: data cleaning
+after we output them from Pyspark to a CSV file, which could be as a staging file, we could go to the next stage: data cleaning

 <br><br/>